Updated: Jul 5

 As soon as the new drug was added to the cocktail, the child became unrecognizable to her parents.
 Although she had had tantrums and some aggressive behavior prior to medicating, her behavior was now out of control.
 She was beating her younger siblings, hurting herself and destroying property.
 The parents wanted to discontinue medication but the doctor and school were asking her to ride it out, to see if the situation would stabilize.

-I had not heard of the drug Guanfacine.
+I had not heard of the drug Guanfacine and don’t know whether it is safe or not for the child.
 So I turned to Dr. Google for some help.
 What I discovered was horrifying on every level.
 Let's start at the beginning.
 This drug strangely has two trade names, Tenex and Intuniv (think: in tune).
 This is surprising as they are both the exact same medication, with the very same active ingredient.
 So why the two names?
 Tenex is a medication developed to reduce high blood pressure.
 It causes blood vessels to relax so that the blood can flow more easily.
 It also slows down heart rate.
 It has some nasty side effects like any medication.
 It can cause drowsiness, dizziness, tiredness, weakness and fainting spells among other symptoms.
 Why would a 5 year old child with ADHD symptoms need a blood pressure reducing drug?

 Why would a 5 year old child with ADHD symptoms need a blood pressure reducing drug?